Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 Now I am 27 indexes away, which means that when I press **'B'** to exit the bag, I will land on my target index.

-Stay in the empty side of the bag until you get close to your target main frame.
+Stay in the empty side of the bag until you get close to your target main frame (the one you found earlier in 3DS RNG Tool).

 Around ~110 frames before, press Start + Select to freeze the game.

-Tap Start and then 'B' immediatly as fast as you can to exit to the menu.
+Tap Start to unfreeze and then 'B' immediatly as fast as you can to exit to the menu.
+(If you don't have an empty in your bag, avoid pressing Start/Select because you will be prompted by the game to sort the existing items).

 It would be ideal to hold 'B' and tap Start to unfreeze, but Pcalc doesn't allow simultaneous use of the two buttons.

-While exiting the bag, when the black screen goes away, freeze the game again and be careful not to miss your frame.
+While exiting the bag, when the black screen goes away and the overworld is loaded again, freeze the game (Start + Select) and be careful not to miss your frame.

-If everything done right, you landed on your target index.
+If everything done right, you landed on your target TinyMT index.

 Now all you need to do is reach exactly 10 frames before your target so start spamming Select presses.